University of Kansas Policy on Weapons, Including Firearms - Effective July 1, 2017

 All faculty, staff, students, visitors of the University of Kansas.

-Every handgun carried by an individual into any University building must be secured in a holster that completely covers the trigger and the entire trigger guard area and that secures any external hammer in an un-cocked position through the use of a strap or by other means.
+Every handgun carried by an individual into any University building in which concealed carry is allowed must be secured in a holster that completely covers the trigger and the entire trigger guard area and that secures any external hammer in an un-cocked position through the use of a strap or by other means.
 Handguns with an external safety must be carried with the safety in the “on” position.
 The holster must have sufficient tension or grip on the handgun to retain it in the holster even when subjected to unexpected jostling.
 Semiautomatic handguns must be carried without a chambered round of ammunition.
 Revolvers must be carried with the hammer resting on an empty cylinder.

 The Director of the KLETC shall implement appropriate measures and procedures regarding concealed carry on the Yoder campus to assure the safety of students and instructors during training.